Representation theorems for generators of Reflected BSDEs with continuous and linear-growth generators

-\textbf{Abstract:}\quad In this paper, we establish a local representation theorem for generators of reflected backward stochastic differential equations (RBSDE), whose generators are continuous with linear growth.
-It generalizes some known representation theorems for generators of backward stochastic differential equations (BSDE).
-As some applications, a general converse comparison theorem for RBSDE is obtained and some properties of RBSDE are discussed.\\
+\textbf{Abstract:}\quad In this paper, we establish a local representation theorem for generators of reflected backward stochastic differential equations (RBSDEs), whose generators are continuous with linear growth.
+It generalizes some known representation theorems for generators of backward stochastic differential equations (BSDEs).
+As some applications, a general converse comparison theorem for RBSDEs is obtained and some properties of RBSDEs are discussed. \\

-\textbf{Keywords:}\quad Backward stochastic differential equation; representation theorem for generator; converse comparison theorem; obstacle.\\
+\textbf{Keywords:}\quad Backward stochastic differential equation; representation theorem for generator; converse comparison theorem; obstacle. \\

 \textbf{AMS Subject Classification:} \quad 60H10.